uit-no/hpc-doc/help/writing-support-requests.rst

 Create an example that we can ideally just copy paste and run and which demonstrates the problem.
-It is otherwise very time consuming if the support team needs to write input files and run scripts based on your possible incomplete description.
+It is otherwise very time consuming if the support team needs to write input files and run scripts based on your possibly incomplete description.
 See also next point.
 Make this example available to us.
 We do not search and read read-protected files without your permission.